top of page

 That we remain willing to learn and open to criticism so that we continue to grow, adapt and improve

 *This will include the delivery of capital works, for example laying paths, removing stiles/gates, constructing hides/viewing platforms and installing signs.
 We will begin fundraising for this expenditure after the acquisition of the site, however, we won't be able to guarantee the provision nor its extent initially.

 We are a very small team and a relatively young organisation (we launched in March 2020 - at the beginning of the first COVID-19 lockdown).
 This means we have the opportunity to embed diversity and inclusion in our policies and procedures as we form them for the first time.

-In October 2020, Heal staff and volunteers formed a diversity work group (this group is open to all Heal volunteers).
+In October 2020, Heal staff and volunteers formed an open diversity work group in Slack (an online app we use to coordinate our volunteers).
 This team have been conducting research, networking and attending educational events.
 They have applied their learnings to help Heal by providing valuable insight and guidance to Heal's staff and trustees.
 As a result, the Heal team have learned, adapted and grown.
 For example, some key organisational changes that have come about from this work include, but are not limited to:

 Heal now exclusively uses a name-blind (anonymous) recruitment process to rule out unconscious bias

 Heal staff members display their preferred pronouns via internal communications channels (i.e. email and Slack) and external channels (i.e. social media)